Complementary Angles Calculator

-- Take a look at a right triangle's height - did you notice that altitude, hc, from the right angle to the hypotenuse creates two similar triangles?
-The adjacent complementary angles have also the same measures as the angles in the original right triangle.
+- Take a look at a right triangle's height – did you notice that altitude, h꜀, from the right angle to the hypotenuse creates two similar triangles?
+The adjacent complementary angles also have the same measures as the angles in the original right triangle.

 There are analogical situations for any other shape that has a right angle.

 And what is an example of some non-adjacent complementary angles?

 Well, just think about a right triangle again – the two acute angles of such a triangle are complementary.
 Why?
 Because the sum of the angles in a triangle equals 180°, and by subtracting the right angle, we're left with 90° for the two remaining angles.

 Complementary and supplementary angles

 A similar concept to complementary angles is a supplementary angle (yes, we have a supplementary angles calculator too).
 This time, two angles must sum up to 180° to be supplementary, not to 90° like in complementary angles.

 How to remember which is which?
 There are plenty of mnemonic techniques, such as: